 He thoroughly enjoys his walks on the South Downs, Petersfield Heath and surrounding areas, he is well behaved with the livestock and is the most endearing four legged friend we have had.
 Oscar is our fifth Weimaraner.

 Some of our favourites are the Saddleback pigs.
-During the Winter months we do not keep them, because of the ground conditions, we hope to get more Weaners come the Spring.
+During the Winter months we do not keep them, because of the ground conditions, we plan to get more Weaners come the Spring.

 We have Hereford Cross cows which we bucket fed a few years ago.
 These have been crossed with a Hereford bull.
 Their offspring live on rented land or else graze on the South Downs for the Conservation Board or on our own land at North Marden.
 We may buy more Hereford/Guernsey calves which we will bucket feed at home again.

-Our sheep are Rare Breed 'Dorset Down', at present we have twelve ewes for breeding next year and 6 lambs born earlier this year.
+Our sheep are Rare Breed 'Dorset Down', at present we have a total of 20, including breeding, last years lambs as well as 10 lambs born this year.

 Of course, we must not forget the various breeds of chicken and ducks which lay the free range eggs for the breakfast table.